Raise A Family In A Connected Community

 The county is served by several local school districts

-Schoharie County is home to several small, community-centered school districts that serve its towns and villages, including:
+Schoharie County is home to small towns with good schools, served by several community-centered school districts that support its towns and villages.

 These districts are known for